 Backtracking a bit again:

 So ...the control rheostat was INSIDE the throttle assembly, and wires from that control went into and down inside the modified original throttle cable outer sheath, inner steel cable being removed.
 Turning the throttle caused the potentiometer to change its wiper position.
 I did a lot of experimenting with this method, and it ended up working well.
-It is very much true that due to the simple method of controlling the fuel flow, that over some of the throttle range versus RPM, the engine could be lean, or rich, or VERY rich, etc. The average mileage was very low, and I really had to pay attention to where the next gasoline station was!
+It is very much true that due to the simple method of controlling the fuel flow, that over some of the throttle range versus RPM, the engine could be lean, or rich, or VERY rich, etc. The average initial mileage was very low, and I really had to pay attention to where the next gasoline station was!
+I figured out a way to minimize the differences, and installed a modification, which greatly improved throttle response AND fuel mileage.

 A LOT of effort was made to try to get good boost characteristics.
 There are numerous types of mechanical superchargers, commonly seen are the vane, roots, and the centrifugal, and they have differing characteristics.
 All pull a fair amount of horsepower from the engine, some WAY too much.
 The type I used was a rather sophisticated modified vane type.
 It was one of the very first ones ever made that had semi-flexible vanes, and did not have too high a power drain, and it produced boost at a quite reasonable rpm, and had a rather nice boost pressure curve.
 The vanes were exotic, and, yes, they flexed (to reduce effective blade pitch) as designed as rpm rose.
 I did a lot of work to prevent backfires (which never occurred), as I was sure a backfire would destroy the vanes; I was sure I could never get another vane scroll.
 The supercharger had not only cleverly designed vanes, but a flexible diaphragm, that changed some clearances as rpm rose, to prevent damage and control boost characteristics.
 There is only one supercharger ever sold that had these characteristics.
 Have fun finding out what/which!